kkava/Ngrams/README.md

 Instructions for building a usable database from raw ngram data:

-1. Download all ngram data into a folder using K:\NGRAM\eng using download_ngrams_v2020.py
+1. Download all ngram data into a folder using download_ngrams_v2020.py

 2. Run ngramReduceParallel_v2020.py
      - Must specify source and target folder in code (e.g. eng or ger)